NikolasEnt/NikolasEnt.github.io/resume.md

 __10/2014 - 07/2017__ __Junior Researcher__ _Academic Research Institute_

-Developed and analyzed stable finite-difference schemes for modeling transient heat and mass transfer in three-dimensional geometries.
+Developed and analyzed stable finite-difference schemes for modeling transient heat and mass transfer in three-dimensional geometries using C/C++.
 Contributed to six peer-reviewed scientific publications and presented findings at three conferences.

 ## Selected Publications